Towards Accurate State Estimation: Motion Dynamics Kalman Filter for 3D Multi-Object Tracking: Second Study: Benchmark Evaluation

 \subsubsection{Simulated Occlusion Scenarios}

-The occlusion of an object consists of successive frames with no observation of the object and no detections from the detector.
-Hence, eliminating some consecutive detections for a particular object simulates the occlusion phenomenon; however, the elimination should not be random.
-Since the objective is to evaluate the state estimation localization and object re-identification from the KF, a sufficient number of observations $s_{occ}$ is needed initially for the target before the occlusion so that the KF can capture the target object's state.
-Furthermore, the length of occlusion $l_{occ}$, the number of detections excluded from the input, should also be determined.
-Thus, eligible objects for occlusion simulation should have $n$ number of observations (detections) such that $n \geq s_{occ} + l_{occ}$.\\
+The occlusion of an object consists of successive frames with no observation of the object and, consequently, no detections from the detector.
+Therefore, removing consecutive detections for a particular object can simulate occlusion; however, this removal should not be random.
+Since the objective is to evaluate state estimation localization and object re-identification from the KF, a sufficient number of initial observations $s_{occ}$ is required before the occlusion so that the KF can reliably capture the target object's state.
+Furthermore, the occlusion length $l_{occ}$, i.e., the number of detections removed from the input, must also be defined.
+Hence, eligible objects for occlusion simulation should have $n$ total observations (detections) such that $n \geq s_{occ} + l_{occ}$.

-In this experiment, the KITTI dataset is used with Virconv~\cite{VirConvDet_CVPR_23} detections, $D$, to satisfy the constraint on the number of observations for objects.
-Initially, the ground truth is used to match detections with objects in the ground truth.
-Next, objects with observations that satisfy the number of observation conditions $D_{satisfy}\subseteq D$, $n \geq s_{occ} + l_{occ}$, are collected for occlusion simulation, and the other detections $D_{not\_satisfy}\subseteq D$ are excluded.
-Two types of occlusions have been simulated in this experiment: mid-occlusions and late occlusions.
-Mid occlusions happen in the middle of an object's trajectory, so the object reappears after the occlusion period ends.
-On the other hand, late occlusions occur at the end of an object's trajectory, so the object will not reappear after the occlusion because it has left the sensor's field of view.
-Even though both occlusion types can be used to evaluate state estimation for objects, mid-occlusions can assess the re-identification of objects after the occlusion period.
-Late occlusion simulates off-scene objects.\\
+In this experiment, the KITTI dataset is used with VirConv~\cite{VirConvDet_CVPR_23} detections, denoted $D$, to satisfy the minimum-observation-per-object constraint.
+Initially, ground-truth annotations are used to associate detections with their corresponding objects.
+Next, objects whose detection sequences satisfy the observation constraint are selected for occlusion simulation, i.e., $D_{\text{satisfy}} \subseteq D$ such that $n \geq s_{occ} + l_{occ}$, while the remaining detections $D_{\text{not\_satisfy}} \subseteq D$ are excluded from this experiment.

+Two types of occlusions are simulated: \textit{mid-occlusions} and \textit{late occlusions}.
+Mid-occlusions occur in the middle of an object’s trajectory; therefore, the object reappears after the occlusion period ends.
+In contrast, late occlusions occur near the end of an object’s trajectory; consequently, the object does not reappear after the occlusion period because it leaves the sensor’s field of view.
+While both occlusion types can be used to evaluate the localization accuracy of state estimation, mid-occlusions additionally enable the assessment of object re-identification after occlusion.
+Late occlusions, on the other hand, simulate off-scene targets.